advocacy

 • Leverage In-Person Opportunities

-• Advocacy is all about fostering and growing connections to strengthen your organization's political impact.
-If you're holding an event, whether it's advocacy-related or not, create an opportunity for attendees to join your action network if they're not currently engaged.
-Have a table with a laptop or table where they can sign up.
+• Advocacy is about fostering and growing connections to strengthen your organization's political impact.
+If hosting an event, advocacy-related or not, provide a way for attendees to join your action network.
+Have a table with a laptop or tablet where they can sign up.
 You can also place a QR code on a flyer or in a presentation that people can scan.

 • Paid Advertising